Office of Student Life

 Universal Design for Learning

 Universal design for learning (UDL) is a set of guiding principles for course development that helps instructors to make their courses accessible for all students, regardless of learning differences.
 At the core of UDL is the provision of multiple means of representation action and expression, and engagement.
-Click here to view a poster summarizing UDL's guidelines.
+View a poster summarizing UDL's guidelines.
 (Source)

 Why not just provide accommodations for students with disabilities?